Dell looks to EMC deal to boost corporate presence

 "We don't think that Dell has the financial capacity to buy EMC, even if EMC were to spin-out (VMWare)," Bernstein analyst Toni Sacconaghi wrote in a research note.

-Dell - which has about $12 billion in debt, according to Sacconaghi - went private in 2013 in a deal worth $25 billion, less than half EMC's current market capitalization.
+Dell - which has about $12 billion in debt, according to Sacconaghi - went private in 2013 in a deal worth $25 billion, less than half EMC's current market capitalisation.

 Sacconaghi's concerns were echoed by Wells Fargo analyst Maynard Um.